SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive: Abstract

 \section{Abstract}

 We present the \Spitzer/IRS Mapping Legacy Archive (SIMLA); a complete set of mid-infrared spectral cubes built from low-resolution mapping-mode fixed-target observations from \Spitzer/IRS (5.2--38\,\micron, R$\sim$60--130).
 Contained in this dataset are spectral maps for several hundred spatially-resolved and unresolved objects, including galaxies, molecular clouds, supernova remnants, \hii\ regions, and more.
-Each cube has been carefully treated to remove astronomical foregrounds and backgrounds as well as detector effects using a novel pipeline we describe here.
+Each cube has been carefully treated to remove astronomical foregrounds and backgrounds as well as detector effects using a novel pipeline.
 Cube assembly was facilitated by the \texttt{CUBISM} code, which included automatic detection and removal of bad pixels.
-We describe the SIMLA pipeline for reducing and validating the cubes.
-SIMLA will soon be available at the NASA/IPAC Infrared Science Archive.
+We describe the SIMLA pipeline for reducing and validating the cubes, and we show that synthetic photometry derived from SIMLA spectra and corresponding WISE photometry typically agree within a few percent.
+SIMLA products and documentation related to their use will soon be available at the NASA/IPAC Infrared Science Archive (DOI: \href{https://catcopy.ipac.caltech.edu/dois/doi.php?id=10.26131/IRSA655}{10.26131/IRSA655}).

 \keywords{\uat{Infrared spectroscopy}{2285}, \uat{Infrared telescopes}{794}, \uat{Space telescopes}{1547}, \uat{Astronomy data reduction}{1861}}